utsavraj/Restaurant-Recommender/Version 1/README.txt

 IDEAS FOR @Version 2
-    - Budget can be in different currency
+    - Budget can be in different currency.
-    - Accept multiple menus and give different recommendations based on the menu
+    - Accept multiple menus and give different recommendations based on the menu.
+    - Accept multiple txt files.